stoem/flex-challenge/README.md

 In order to be considered for the Flex position we ask you to complete the following steps.

-*Note: This task should take no longer than 1-2 hours at the most.
+*Note: This task should take no longer than 1 hour to complete.
 Please read the entire project spec before you start work.*

 ### Prerequisites